-What says he to your daughter? have you spoke?

-All that he is hath reference to your highness.
+Exit GENTLEMAN KING What says he to your daughter?
+Have you spoke?
+LAFEU All that he is hath reference to your Highness.

-Then shall we have a match.
+KING Then shall we have a match.
 I have letters sent me That sets him high in fame.